When you’re a teenager it’s easy to be led astray.

 They walked to the corner where the cop had pointed.
-Pete handed Terry two-hundred and twenty one-hundred dollar bills, four stacks of 50 and an additional 20 hundred dollar bills.
+Pete handed Terry 220 one-hundred dollar bills, four banded stacks of 50 plus 20 loose bills.
 Terry counted the money, then handed Pete two sets of keys and fobs, and Pete drove the guy home.

 “Okay, thanks.
 You know, I’m heading to Tahoe to try my hand at the slots.
 I’ll limit my gambling to a hundred bucks.
 I know all those machines are rigged, but what the hell, I’ll have a little fun.
 The drive there and back will let me learn how to run this thing.”

 When Officer Chris Baxter arrived at San Bruno Police Headquarters he went through his email then reviewed reports relating to his cases.
 One caught his eye.
 Pete Medrano’s black Cadillac Escalade SUV was sighted by a CHP patrol in Redlands on Saturday at around noon.
-They were responding to an injury accident and called it in to dispatch.
-Another patrol car had been dispatched but wasn’t able to locate the Escalade and was reassigned to another accident.
+They were responding to an injury accident and called in the sighting to dispatch.
+Another patrol car had been dispatched but wasn’t able to locate the Escalade and was reassigned to another traffic incident.
 He called a meeting of his team and told them what had been reported.

 “Looks like he could be heading to Mexico,” Officer Patricia Daniels said.

 “But there’s a timing discrepancy,” Officer Baxter said.
 “He’s in Fresno at 11:13 PM Friday night.
 Then he’s in Redlands at noon on Saturday.
-It’s about four hours from Fresno to Redlands.
+It’s only four hours or so from Fresno to Redlands.
 So where was he for the other eight hours?”

 “At a motel, sleeping, probably,” Officer Eric Cooper suggested.